Working after your studies

 You don't need a job offer to apply.
 You can do most types of work, including self-employed.

-If you're completing an undergraduate or Masters course, you can stay for two years.
+If you're completing a Bachelors or Masters course, you can stay for two years.

 If you're completing a PhD, you can stay for three years.

-• You must have studied your course in the UK on a Student route or Tier 4 visa.
+- You must have studied your course in the UK on a Student or Tier 4 visa.

-• You must make their application from within the UK before your Student route or Tier 4 visa expires.
+- You must make your application from within the UK before your Student or Tier 4 visa expires.
+You cannot apply overseas.

-• NTU must confirm your eligibility for this route before you make an application.
+- NTU must confirm your eligibility for this visa before you make your application.

 If you're eligible to apply, we'll notify UKVI.
 You'll get an email once we've done this, plus a reminder of your original CAS number.
 You need this email before you can apply.
 Please allow 10 working days after your exam board results for us to send the email to you.

-We won't confirm eligibility for this route to UKVI if you:
+We won't confirm eligibility for this visa to UKVI if you:

-• weren't in full-time attendance when you finished your course, e.g. you were repeating without attendance
+- Weren't in full-time attendance when you finished your course, e.g. you were repeating without attendance (except for students who completed their course within the last four months of their visa expiring).

 Students with resits

-Not all students will be eligible for the Graduate route visa.
+Not all students undertaking resits, will be eligible for the Graduate visa.

 If you're doing re-sits or referrals, please check when your results will be published.
 Your subject administrator should be able to tell you.